jsdclxvi/Reforestation/README.md

-## You can't run through a camp site.
-You can only ran, because it's past tents.
+## You can't trust a ladder.
+It will always let you down